sergei-mironov/litrepl/paper/md/paper.md

 Litrepl lifts this restriction by supporting text-only document formats.
 Both Latex and Markdown incorporate non-text data without encoding it directly, instead relying on references and side channels, such as the file system or network resource identifiers.
-Consequently, Litrepl shares, for example, the benefits of human-readable representation in version control systems and the penalties, such as the need to explicitly organize side-channel data transfer.
+Consequently, Litrepl shares both the benefits of human-readable representation in version control systems and the penalties, such as the need to explicitly organize side-channel data transfer.